Below you’ll find important first steps to launching your graduate studies at CWRU.

 NOTE: Once you have accepted admission online, there is a 2-3 business day delay in accessing SIS and other single-sign-on services, after activating your network ID.

 - New Student Checklist — This checklist will help you keep track of what needs to be completed in order to make a smooth transition to CWRU.
 The checklist contains information on getting your ID card, parking, orientation registration, medical history, course registration, financial information, computing, policies, procedures, and more.
 Bookmark this site to keep on top of the tasks that will help to get you set up as a student at Case Western Reserve.
+The Checklist may give you an error message stating "You do not currently have any active checklists.
+Please wait up to 2 business days after you pay your deposit for the checklist to be active."
+Please disregard this message, the checklist most likely has just not opened up for your start term yet.
 Regardless of when you receive access to the checklist, please complete as many items as possible.
 Also do not worry if the deadline has passed on a specific checklist item, just complete what you can.

 - Find a Place to Live — Most grad students live in off-campus rental housing in Cleveland or one of the surrounding communities.
 The Graduate Life Living Off Campus section provides information on rental basics, off-campus housing listings, neighborhood connections, and more.